 Cigarettes in Italy are a regulated market, which means the price of cigarettes is always around €5 a packet for international brands, and there are never any discounts available – even for bulk purchase.

 Where to buy cigarettes in Rome

 Not gas stations, not supermarkets, drug stores, bars, cafés or convenience stores: only tabaccai.
-(Some cafés, bars, and service stations on freeways do have a tobacco licence, but they’re the exception not the rule.)
+(Some cafés, bars, and service stations on freeways do have a tobacco licence, however, they’re the exception not the rule.)

 You can buy cartons of 10 packs of cigarettes in tabaccai but because cigarette prices are government controlled, there is never any discount available.